-- 20 Residence Halls open at 2:00 p.m. - 21 Registration - 21 Classes begin at 5:00p.m.
-Liberty Classes only begin at 8:00 a.m. - 21 Deadline for registering without paying the late registration fee.

-- 21 Deadline for dropping or adding courses without paying a drop/add fee. - 28 Memorial Day Holiday.
-Classes will not meet Administrative Offices closed. - Deadline for dropping a class without receiving a grade; 29 Deadline for registering or adding courses - 5:00 p.m.
+- 18 Residence Halls open at 2:00 p.m. - 19 Registration - 19 Classes begin at 5:00p.m.
+Hinesville classes only begin at 8:00 a.m. - 19 Deadline for registering without paying the late registration fee. - 19 Deadline for dropping or adding courses without paying a drop/add fee. - Memorial Day Holiday.
+Classes will not meet Administrative 26 Offices closed. - 27 Deadline for dropping a class without receiving a grade.
+Deadline for registering or adding courses - 5:00 p.m.
+Deadline for withdrawing and receiving 100 % refund of tuition and specified fees.
+Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog.

-- 2-6 Classes will not meet.
+30 through July 4 Classes will not meet

-- Independence Day Holiday.
-Administrative offices closed.
-4
+- 4 Independence Day Holiday.
+Administrative offices closed. - 28-1 Final Exams

-- 30-Final Exams Aug 3